-The Music Section is happy to launch the eigth annual Heliconian concert series.
-The 2016-2017 concert series will showcase diversity in its collaborations with musicians, dancers and visual artists, some of whose work is featured here.
+Members of the Music Section of the Heliconian Club are happy to launch the ninth annual Heliconian concert series.
+The 2017-2018 concert series will showcase diversity in its collaborations with musicians, dancers and visual artists, some of whose work is featured here.
 All concerts will be held at historic Heliconian Hall, 35 Hazelton Avenue, Toronto, (Bay subway)

 Concerts begin at 7:30 (doors open at 7:00)